Front control arm: problems, when to replace, repair cost

 There are a few reasons why a control arm may need to be replaced.
-A worn out ball joint that cannot be replaced separately is probably the most common reason.
+A worn out ball joint that cannot be replaced separately is one of the most common reasons.
 A ball joint is an extremely important component.
 If it wears out, the car is unsafe: the front wheel can separate from the lower suspension causing the vehicle to lose control.

 In the photo above, the ball joint has separated while driving, although the owner was lucky that it happened at slow speed.
 If this had happened on the highway, the outcome could have been much worse.

 How a control arm is inspected